Meet the Guild Team!

 Favourite thing to make: I’m a big fan of textiles, I love sewing and dressmaking whether that’s following patterns or making it up as I go along.

-Favourite thing to eat: Peanut butter
+Favourite thing to eat: Peanut butter, in any form.

 Favourite thing to make: Films, especially ones about interesting stories or unique people.